bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 978 - I wanted to be a hands-off manager — the other SAs were all smart, hardworking, and independent.
 I mostly left everyone alone.
 However, I soon learned that they felt ignored.

- - loc 978 - wanted to be a hands-off manager — the other SAs were all smart, hardworking, and independent.
-I mostly left everyone alone.
-However, I soon learned that they felt ignored.

  - loc 1001 - every Monday and Thursday at 9 a.m., I would do my “walk-around.”
 I would walk a particular path that went by each person’s office.
 Their offices were, essentially, in three different clusters, so it was almost like having three mini status meetings.
 I would stop in, say “hello,” and this would present them with an opportunity to bring up issues.

  - loc 1013 - Develop a routine that solves your problems.
 Perform the routine on a predictable schedule, and others will plan their schedules around you.

  - loc 1016 - If you are supporting a number of people who are in the same building as you, you can increase customer satisfaction by doing a walk-around once a day to visit customers, talk with them, answer questions, fix problems as you see them, record bigger problems to be worked on later, and so on.
 If anything, it develops a better rapport with your customers.

- - loc 1028 - they happened.
-Do not use this technique if you have a problem saying no to people.
-Part of the reason it worked so well was that my coworker employed something like the delegate, record, do process

  - loc 1028 - Do not use this technique if you have a problem saying no to people.
 Part of the reason it worked so well was that my coworker employed something like the delegate, record, do process

  - loc 1061 - If it has to be done every day, do it early in the day.

- - loc 1062 - day.
-After I did my morning planning using The Cycle, I would list “change tapes” as an A priority every day.
-As a result, there was one less thing weighing heavy on my mind all day, and I could be

  - loc 1066 - Routine #7: During Outages, Communicate to Management